 The casting of Christian Bale, so memorably and hilariously batshit in American Psycho, as perhaps the most psychologically dodgy comic-book hero in history promises more than you get.
 Bale’s best moments here, when Bruce playacts as a drunken playboy to throw off suspicion, recall his work as Patrick Bateman.
 But elsewhere we need to feel that Bruce is driven and a little crazy, and we don’t.
 This Bruce seems like more of a put-out frat boy than an obsessed loner trying to impose sense on a senseless city.
 And in the Bat-suit, he’s pretty much interchangeable with everyone else who’s worn it, with the addition of a meant-to-be-spooky Bat-voice.

 Both this film and the 1989 film have the caped crusader deliver the same pivotal line.
 Michael Keaton said “I’m Batman,” but managed to invest it with a trace of self-mocking wit, enjoying striking fear in his prey: “Yeah, I’m Batman, that’s me,” he seemed to be saying; “pretty cool, huh?”
 Bale grunts “I’m Batman!” and punctuates it with a head-butt.
-As soon as I saw that, I knew that this might be the Batman movie Roger Ebert was waiting for (as he wrote), but it’s not the one I was waiting for.Explore posts in the same categories: action/adventure, comic-book, overrated
+As soon as I saw that, I knew that this might be the Batman movie Roger Ebert was waiting for (as he wrote), but it’s not the one I was waiting for.action/adventure, comic-book, overrated